- What is a Search Firm?

 Search firms can run from "traditional" temporary help services such as office/clerical and industrial to firms that provide more highly skilled workers in technical and professional areas.
 They can offer a wide range of employment-related services and solutions to their client companies, including temporary and contract staffing, recruiting and permanent placement, outsourcing and outplacement, training, and human resource consulting.

-How do you approach a firm with whom you are interested in working?
-Here are some tips for making that initial connection, and developing a productive relationship:
+Here are some tips for making an initial connection, and developing and maintaining a productive relationship:

 - Contact a specific person within the firm, preferably the contact for your field of interest, if the firm represents many industries.
 You will be better able to establish a connection with someone who shares your industry knowledge and interests.